tim0-12432/markdown2html/README.md

 ## Known Issues

 - Css menu does not show values changed before :(
-- css is not shown in preview yet!!
+- Css is not shown in preview yet!!

 ## Features planned